 Follow Your Hunger

 Let me tell you a story that illustrates what I mean.
-We have a little dog named Sophie.
-Sophie loves people food.
-To her, eating people food is the culinary equivalent of entering the Kingdom of God.
-She loves our food.
-She even has a Bible verse that she claims in faith, "Even the dogs get the crumbs" (Matt 15:27).
+We had a little dog named Sophie.
+Sophie loved people food.
+To her, eating people food was the culinary equivalent of entering the Kingdom of God.
+She loved our food.
+She even had a Bible verse that she claimed in faith: "Even the dogs feed on the crumbs" (Matt.
+15:27).

-When my wife and I share a meal, Sophie will sit at our feet, squint her eyes, and stare at us (she thinks squinting makes her cuter).
-Any food that falls to the floor instantly vanishes into her mouth.
-No matter how much of her food she has already eaten, she is always hungry for ours.
+When my wife and I shared a meal, Sophie would sit at our feet, squint her eyes, and stare at us (she thought squinting made her cuter).
+Any food that fell to the floor instantly vanished into her mouth.
+No matter how much of her food she had already eaten, she was always hungry for ours.

-Our home has a small, fenced-in yard outside our porch where Sophie plays.
-Although the fence surrounds the area, there are gaps where the pickets don't quite reach to the ground.
-If Sophie wanted, she actually could squeeze under the fence and get out, but she normally has no reason to try.
-Occasionally she will get curious and go as far as the gate, stand there a while and look out, but she doesn't leave the yard.
+Our home had a small, fenced-in yard outside our porch where Sophie played.
+Although the fence surrounded the area, there were gaps where the pickets didn't quite reach to the ground.
+If Sophie wanted, she actually could squeeze under the fence and get out, but she normally had no reason to try.
+Occasionally she would get curious and go as far as the gate and stand there a while and look out, but she didn't leave the yard.

-One day, though, my wife decided to feed a few slices of stale bread to the birds that nest on the other side of the fence.
-When Sophie went out an hour later, she immediately noticed a human food smell in the air, which she tracked to the bread outside the gate.
-In less than a heartbeat she found a little gap under the picket fence, flattened herself to the ground, and then shimmied beneath the fence to the bread on the other side.
+One day, though, my wife decided to feed a few slices of stale bread to the birds that nested on the other side of the fence.
+When Sophie went out an hour later, she immediately noticed a human food smell in the air, which she tracked to the bread.
+In less than a heartbeat she found a little gap under the picket fence, flattened herself to the ground, and then shimmied through the fence to the bread on the other side.
 It was gone in less than a minute.

 My point is this: hunger will take you where mere curiosity would never go.